 - Single-deck game (blackjack with 52 cards only) where the dealer stands on soft 17.

 - The player has the option to double down after splitting, double down on any two card, split any two matching cards, re-split up to four hands, and only loses his original bet on a dealer blackjack (dealer checks for blackjack before splits and double downs).

 There are many misconceptions about advantage play in gambling.

 The first one to dispel is that advantage play is synonymous with cheating.
 This is untrue.
-Advantage play techniques are legal, and even though they can tense player-casino relationships, they will not send a player to jail or cause forfeiture of winnings.
+Advantage play techniques are legal.
+Even though they can tense player-casino relationships, they will not send a player to jail or cause forfeiture of winnings.

-When it comes to the most common form of advantage play in blackjack, card-counting, a player is simply using his or her memory to keep track of the composition of the remaining cards to be played.
+The most common form of advantage play in blackjack is card-counting.
+This is when a player is simply using his or her memory to keep track of the composition of the remaining cards to be played.
 Based on the cards that have already been played, a player will know whether the remaining cards are more likely to be favorable or unfavorable.

 It is simply a myth that card-counting requires genius or a fantastic memory.
 Card-counting only requires strategy (chart-type) memorization and fourth-grade math.